 - claims made after 31 August 2000 by law firms that closed, without a successor practice, which relate to work done whilst the firm was covered by the SIF master policy, and

-- claims, made between 1 September 2007 and 30 September 2021, after the run-off cover in the SRA's minimum terms and conditions has expired (supplementary run-off cover).
+- claims, made between 1 September 2007 and 30 September 2021, after the run-off cover in the SRA's minimum terms and conditions has expired (expired run-off cover).

-This 'supplementary run-off cover' referred to above is not provided in accordance with the SRA's minimum terms and conditions (MTCs) and neither is it a requirement that we impose on closing firms or solicitors through the SRA Indemnity Insurance Rules 2013.
+This 'expired run-off cover' referred to is not a requirement that we impose on closing firms or solicitors through the SRA Indemnity Insurance Rules.

 As claims managers, it is for SIFL to consider whether there has been a demand for, or an assertion of a right to, civil compensation or civil damages or an intention to seek such compensation or damages by a claimant that they need to respond to.

-We do not regulate SIF or any of the decisions made relating to its claims management function.
-SIF, in any particular case, has the sole and absolute right to decide in which way or combination of ways indemnity is provided.
+We do not regulate SIFL or any of the decisions made relating to its claims management function.
+SIFL, in any particular case, has the sole and absolute right to decide in which way or combination of ways indemnity is provided.